Member Grants

 To Apply for a Grant

-Download the Word document templates below and email completed applications to grants@nnyln.org by August 4, 2023.
+When the grant window opens in the spring, download the Word document templates below and email completed applications to grants@nnyln.org by the deadline.

 Action Grant